bunnicash/archinstall/README.md

 - For the partitioning wizard, have a disk with >=100GB
 - Using WiFi, set it up using iwctl/iw (SSID with spaces: "SSIDpart1 part2"): [Arch Wiki](https://wiki.archlinux.org/title/Network_configuration)
 - Nvidia users are encouraged to edit the pre-made X11 config `/etc/X11/xorg.conf` e.g for custom DPI scaling!
-- Be faster: When typing things into the terminal, press tab to auto-complete <br><br>
+- Be faster: When typing things into the terminal, press tab to auto-complete
+- Check out important archinstall news here: [NEWS.md](NEWS.md) <br><br>

 ### Features
 - [x] Unattended installation mode with custom-made/imported configurations